OCA/web/web_m2x_options/readme/USAGE.md

 ## in the field's options dict

-`create` *boolean* (Default: depends if user have create rights)

-> Whether to display the "Create..." entry in dropdown panel.
-Only for m2o fields.

-`create_edit` *boolean* (Default: depends if user have create rights)

-> Whether to display "Create and Edit..." entry in dropdown panel

 `limit` *int* (Default: odoo default value is `8`)

 > Number of displayed record in drop-down panel